NullBrunk/Chat.php/README.md

 # ⚒️ Installation

 > [!TIP]
-> There is a Dockerfile as well as a docker-compose file if you want to easely test this app:
+> **There is a Dockerfile as well as a docker-compose file if you want to easely test this app.**

 ```bash
 git clone https://github.com/NullBrunk/PHPChat && cd PHPChat